Wildsong/ol-react/README.md

 This code started out as richardhills/ol-react for ol3 and brian32768 forked it and adapted it for ol5

-It's changed so much now that I am close to declaring it a new project.
+It's changed so much now that I hereby declare it a New Project.

 ## Overview